 We guarantee you’ve seamlessly worked your way through nearly every TVNZ, Netflix, Amazon Prime Video and Disney+ show by now, but fear not, Neon NZ is here to save the day.

-Home to some of the best series from HBO Max, Warner Bros, Sony, NBCU, FX and BBC content, you can now work your way through the likes of The Office, The Wire, Breaking Bad, The Walking Dead, Westworld, The Bold Type and True Detective, you know, the types of show everyone talks about.
+Home to some of the best series from HBO Max, Warner Bros, Sony, NBCU, FX and BBC content, you can now work your way through the likes of Game of Thrones, The Sopranos, The Office, The Wire, Breaking Bad, The Walking Dead, Westworld, The Bold Type and True Detective, you know, the types of show everyone talks about.

 With over 10,000 glorious hours of content, we've hand-picked the best new shows to watch on Neon NZ.